neo4j-drivers/neo4j-drivers.github.io/bolt/bolt-protocol-message-specification-4.md

 The changes compared to Bolt protocol version 4.0 are listed below:

-* The `BEGIN` message, defines the sub-field `routing::Dictionary(address::String)` to indicate if server side routing should be performed and can include routing context data.
+* The `HELLO` message, defines the sub-field `routing::Dictionary(address::String)` to indicate if server side routing should be performed and can include routing context data.
 * Support for `NOOP` chunk (empty chunk).
 Both server and client should support this.